Beware of Conversion Cannibalism

 Cover photo: @jerrysilfwer

-Does your front page suffer from conversion cannibalism?
+Does your web design suffer from conversion cannibalism?

-In this article, I will demonstrate why less is more in front-page design.
+I will demonstrate why less is more in web design.

 The Paradox of Choice